PivotHire/.github/profile/README.md

 ## Current Situation

-In 2024, there are an estimated 76.4 million freelancers in the U.S., accounting for **approximately 36%** of the U.S. workforce.

-However, outdated freelancing systems lead to poor matches, wasted hiring time, confidentiality issues, and unprotected freelancers facing wage theft.
+In 2024, there are an estimated 76.4 million freelancers in the U.S., accounting for approximately 36% of the U.S. workforce.
+However, outdated freelancing systems lead to poor matches, wasted hiring time, and unprotected freelancers facing wage theft.

-Low efficiency.
-Low trust.
-Low sustainability. **Current freelancing patterns will eventually fail under its own weight.**
+While there are new platforms focusing on elite recruitment or open hiring, they still sell access to people.
+PivotHire is different: **we provide a fully managed, project-delivery service that sells guaranteed outcomes.**

 ## Why Us?

-### 01 AI-Driven Core Algorithms
+### 01 Intelligent Central AI Agent

-PivotHire AI's AI agent analyzes project needs and talent profiles (evaluating key requirements and performance metrics) for optimal recruiter matches.
-We streamline the hiring process.
+Our AI agent analyzes project requirements and team capabilities to ensure optimal, data-driven pairings for successful delivery.
+The following project and progress management is also facilitated.

-### 02 Building Trust Through Quality
+### 02 Verified & Vetted Ecosystem

-All corporations undergo legal authorization and background checks before recruiting.
-Similarly, all freelancers must pass skills tests before working with PivotHire AI.
+We conduct rigorous legal verification for clients and multi-stage skill assessments for our delivery partners, creating a high-trust marketplace.

-### 03 Confidentiality Matters
+### 03 Ironclad IP Protection

-Corporations and freelancers sign binding agreements through the PivotHire AI platform to ensure strict confidentiality.
-We safeguard your intellectual property.
+The platform manages binding legal agreements and uses Web3 for immutable records, safeguarding your intellectual property throughout the project lifecycle and onwards.

-### 04 Multiple Application Scenarios
+### 04 Borderless Collaboration

-PivotHire AI expands the boundaries of freelancing by enabling seamless integration across industries, roles, and regions.
-We power flexible, global collaboration.
+Our platform is built for versatility, enabling seamless, project-based work across any industry, role, or region to power global innovation.